{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 What should I learn from this chapter?

-• The weaving of Hebrew words with their root meanings creating insight into understandings behind the literal meanings.
-These “inside” understandings are woven throughout scripture from Genesis 1 through Revelation 22 creating a supernatural awe asking the reader to ask “Who can write a book like this?”
-Then, adding to Hebrew word study includes symbolism, prophecies, parables, metaphors, shadows, patterns, and even hidden secrets buried in timelines over hundreds of years.
+• The weaving of Hebrew words with their root meanings creates insight into the understandings behind the literal meanings.
+These “inside” understandings are woven throughout scripture from Genesis 1 through Revelation 22, revealing a supernatural awe, forcing the reader to ask, “Who can write a book like this?”
+Then, adding to the Hebrew word study symbolism, prophecies, parables, metaphors, shadows, patterns, and even hidden secrets buried in timelines over hundreds of years.

-• As you will see: word meanings can “go everywhere”.
-It’s hard to keep track of the many meanings but the spiritual payoff is life changing.
-What’s more, they apply consistently throughout scripture, in spite of the author, the places, or the times.
+• As you will see, word meanings can “go everywhere”.
+It’s hard to keep track of the many meanings, but the spiritual payoff is life-changing.
+What’s more, they apply consistently throughout scripture, regardless of the authors of each book, the places, or the times.

 • Adam

-• Red is symbolic of sin and redemption (Good and Evil).
+• Red is symbolic of both sin and redemption (Good and Evil).
+The Hebrew word for red (blood/wine) is dam.
+Both Adamah and Adam have the word “dam” in them.

 • Adam was made from the ground.
 The Hebrew word for ground/earth is Adamah.